swarnimcodes/smarniw.xyz/content/posts/turepo.md

 between the two depending on the task at hand and my mood.
 I have also tried 100s of other text-editors but none seem to stick with me as these two.
 I can never get enough of the extensibility of Emacs and obviously [Magit](https://magit.vc/) holds me hostage, like every other Emacs user xD.
-And obviously the efficieny of vim is not unknown.
+And obviously the efficiency of vim is not unknown.

 Each day I used Emacs, I felt like the power to create was at my fingertips but I could never find something to create that I found worthwhile; something that I myself would use everyday in my development cycle.
-I tried learning common lisp and elisp, and the syntax felt weird because anything I wrote, was a nightmare to read.
+I tried learning common lisp and elisp, and the syntax felt weird because anything I wrote was a nightmare to read.

 # Elisp